CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 `n + 1`) is a natural number.

 We actually already defined `ℕ`{.Agda} behind the scenes, so that we could use it in the previous lecture.
-Its definition is written:
+Its definition is:

 ```
--- data ℕ : Type₀ where
+-- data ℕ : Type where
 --   zero : ℕ
 --   suc  : ℕ → ℕ
 ```

+(But we leave it commented out, so that Agda doesn't complain about defining a new type with the same name as an existing one.)

 The recursion principle for the natural numbers is the usual definition of a function by recursion:

 ```
 ℕ-rec : {ℓ : Level} {A : Type ℓ}
-      → (a₀ : A)                 -- The base case
+      → (a : A)                 -- The base case
       → (recurse : ℕ → A → A)    -- The recursion law
       → (ℕ → A)
-ℕ-rec a₀ recurse zero = a₀
+ℕ-rec a recurse zero = a
-ℕ-rec a₀ recurse (suc n) = recurse n (ℕ-rec a₀ recurse n)
+ℕ-rec a recurse (suc n) = recurse n (ℕ-rec a recurse n)
 ```

 Using pattern matching, we can define the arithmetic operations on